 Before we go into the real heavy stuff, let’s first define what is death cross and how to make money using the death cross.

 The death cross stock trade occurs when the 50- day moving average crosses over the 200-day moving average.
 The death cross has all kinds of ramifications and it’s a strong bearish signal that has lead in the past to the stock market crash.

 The opposite of the double cross signal is the golden cross signal.

 See the death cross stocks chart below:

-We shouldn’t place too much weight on the death cross signal because over the past few years the death cross stocks has produced many false signals that has cost the Wall Street tens of millions of dollars in losses.
+We shouldn’t place too much weight on the death cross signal because over the past few years the death cross stocks have produced many false signals that have cost Wall Street tens of millions of dollars in losses.

 Next, we’re going to reveal a trade secret that will save you lots of money.
 It will also teach you the way professional traders and smart money trade the death cross.